licky-licky/toji-no-miko-translations/docs/md/docs/Mahouka:_Dream_Visitors.md

 **Hiyori:** ...Do you you think you could tell me yours, for reference?
 Kanami said I'm fine the way I am, but I have my own thoughts on it.
 **Miyuki:** ......
 **Miyuki:** I have someone who I don't want to disappoint, more than any other.
 I want to be someone that person can be proud of...
 That's what I thought.
-**Miyuki:** Ahh\!?
+**Miyuki:** Ahh\!\?
 I'm sorry...
 I was supposed to be helping tell you my ideal, but I couldn't get it across very well, could I.
 **Hiyori:** Not at all, thanks.
 I'm sure that, if there's somebody you don't want to dissappoint, you'll keep putting in effort.
 **Hiyori:** I'll think about it a little.
 **Miyuki:** Of course; do what you can, Hiyori-san.